MoNoApps/mm/README.md

 # MongoDB Meetup
-Learn/Teach MongoDB.
-NodeJS is used as Web Server and API Server.
+MongoDB Basics.
+NodeJS is used as Web/API Server.

 ## Usage
 ````shell